 Clarion Hotel, Cork

-We Love: The fab location and the evening kids clubs.
+We Love: The fab location and the evening kids club.

 Castlecourt Hotel, Mayo

-“We really liked the Castlecourt Hotel in Westport – good pool, nice rooms, friendly staff and an excellent breakfast!
-It’s right in the centre of town too so not far to walk to shops etc.” – Jill, mum of 2
+“We really liked the Castlecourt Hotel in Westport!
+It had a good pool, nice rooms, friendly staff and an excellent breakfast!
+It’s right in the centre of town too, so not far to walk to the shops and to see the sights.” – Jill, mum of two.

 We Love: The yummy breakfast and friendly staff.